Gizmo199/Wisecrack/README.md

 ## About
 Inspired by reactive libraries such as [RxJS](https://github.com/ReactiveX/rxjs) and [Angular](https://github.com/angular), Wisecrack is a powerful library of functions and operators aimed to help make your life easier when dealing with asynchronous and general data management.

+## Getting started
+All you need to call is `wx_init()` somewhere in the begining of your game to get the system running.
+Without running this code, some functionalities will still work perfectly fine, but some will not such as `wx_interval()` and calling global events from `WX_GLOBAL`.

 ## Features
 - Configurations for schedulers (timesources), global event names, and verbose
 - Event handlers and event firing (including a global event handler `WX_GLOBAL`)